IanDCarroll/ScrumBucket/Daily_Scrum.md

 ***
 __Sprint:__ 3
+__Date:__ 4/21/17
+ 1. __What did I do yesterday to help achieve the Sprint Goal?__
+  - further prepare for vendor talk with specific questions
+  - refactor and clean up code base
+  - add better styling to forms
+  - add better test coverage
+  - add static page to Find A Job that redirects to Sign Up
+ 2. __What Will I do today to help achieve the Sprint Goal?__
+  - continue pairing on improving the styling
+  - respond to any early communications from vendors
+  - if downtime: read Clean Code, and blog
+ 3. __Do I see any blockers that could prevent me from achieving the Sprint Goal?__
+  - Improving and increasing communication frequency with vendors remains our top priority until we have a defined set of expected means and values for the messages that pass between our systems.
+***
+__Sprint:__ 3
 __Date:__ 4/20/17
  1. __What did I do yesterday to help achieve the Sprint Goal?__
   - Email client about questions regarding integrations with other vendors